cjnaz/lanmonitor/README.md

    `PrintLogLength`, `ConsoleLogFormat`, and `FileLogFormat` may also be customized.

    NOTE that the config file parser accepts either whitespace, '=', or ':' between the param name (the first token on the line) and its value (the remainder of the line).

+   NOTE **: An SSH access failure message to a remote host can vary based on the `SSH_timeout` setting.
+Shorter times (<2s) can return "timed out after X seconds", while longer times will return "ssh: connect to host \<hostname> port 22: No route to host".
+Both return a warning level result.

 <br/>